Tag Archives: applying studded tiresd

 The general rule with a 36 volt, 10.5Ah (ampere-hours) battery should get 20 to 40 miles per charge with the average weight of rider + gear & cargo less than 200 pounds in ideal weather conditions.
 You’ll get fewer miles the higher the assist level you use.
 You might get 60 miles or more on a single charge on the low assist.
 To maximize the life of your e-bike battery, try to charge it when it’s near empty.
 Then, ride your e-bike a lot and charge it often.

-It’s good to know the battery life and performance in cold weather of your e-bike.
+Knowing your e-bike’s battery life and performance in cold weather is good.
 If you intend to commute to work or use the bike for a backcountry experience, test it out to determine the change in range with colder temps.
 And the steps you would take to ensure continued performance.
 For instance, purchasing a neoprene e-bike battery cover might be an option.
 Also, if you stop midway on your journey to warm up, bring the battery inside whenever you aren’t riding.
 This will keep the battery’s temperature up and give you extra power!

 Avoid riding through slush